 The International Gem Society (IGS) has a list of businesses offering gemstone appraisal services.

 Mali Garnet Information

-The name, Mali, is based on the country where the specimens are mined in West Africa.
-It was discovered in 1994 and Mali is still the only known source.
-This previously unknown gem is brilliant, highly dispersive, yellow to yellow-green, or brown.
-Gemological study has proven that the new gem’s composition is intermediate between that of grossular, (calcium aluminum silicate,) and andradite, (calcium iron silicate.)
-Although Mali garnets are predominantly grossularite, the variable admixture of andradite changes its characteristics in at least one important way.
-The hybrid, Mali, seems to favor its grossular parent in terms of refractive index, (1.77 in most specimens,) and hardness, but derives its superb dispersion from its andradite heritage.
+The Mali garnet has an exceptional family tree.
+Gemological study has proven that this gem’s composition is intermediate between grossular (calcium aluminum silicate) and andradite (calcium iron silicate).
+This blend is sometimes called “grandite.”
+Mali garnets are predominantly grossular, but the variable admixture of andradite changes its characteristics in at least one important way.
+This hybrid seems to favor its grossular parent in terms of refractive index (1.77 in most specimens) and hardness.
+However, its superb dispersion comes from its andradite heritage.